 First they try to scare you by having you imagine how devastated you will be when you find out that you can't get into the college-level courses that all your friends are in, all because of Accuplacer (that's the name of the placement tests JCC uses).
 Second, they tell you that standardized tests don't measure what you know but only how well you can play the game of taking the test.
 Third, they promise to explain all the rules of the Accuplacer game if you will just buy their book (the one I've seen costs $39.99).

 Even if this were true, do you really want to use some trick so you jump into courses that you don't have the background for?
-If you're tempted, at least wait until you have read this LibGuide before spending your money.
+If you're tempted, at least wait until you have read the three pages of this LibGuide before spending your money.

 Why does the college require me to take it?